yannbouteiller/rtgym/README.md

 # Real-Time Gym
-Easily implement your custom [OpenAI Gym](https://github.com/openai/gym#openai-gym) environments for real-time applications.
+Easily implement your custom [Gymnasium](https://gymnasium.farama.org) environments for real-time applications.

 Real-Time Gym (```rtgym```) is typically needed when trying to use Reinforcement Learning algorithms in robotics or real-time video games.
 Its purpose is to clock your Gym environments in a way that is transparent to the user.